Roketsan

 Roketsan is the only Turkish company to have obtained CMMI/ DEV 3 (Capability Maturity Model Integration – for Development) approval for all its design and development processes.

 It was ranked 96th in 2018 and 89th in 2019 in Defense News' most valuable defense industry companies list.
-In 2020, it was ranked 91st.
+In 2023, it was ranked 80th.

 The company is one of the organizers of the Teknofest Aerospace and Technology Festival.

 History

+Roketsan, was founded on 14 June 1988 by the decision of the Defense Industries Executive Committee for the purpose of “Establishing a leading institution in the country for designing, developing and manufacturing rockets and missiles”.

 Roketsan signed a contract in 2013 to build the project of the national UFS Space Launch System.
 In 2013, the Government of Turkey approved the construction of its first satellite launching center by Roketsan.
-In August 2020, the Roketsan Satellite Launch, Space Systems and Advanced Technologies Research Center was established.
+In August 2020, the Roketsan Satellite Launch, Space Systems and Advanced Technologies Research Center and Explosive Raw Material Production Facility for HMX and RDX production were established.
+It was said that 55 tons of the country's annual raw material need of 80 tons will be produced nationally in these facilities by the end of the year.

 On 29 June 2021, the governments of Turkey and Bangladesh signed a defence memorandum of understanding for the export of Roketsan products to Bangladesh, according to İsmail Demir, president of Presidency of Defense Industries.
 Roketsan had already delivered the TRG-300 Tiger MLRS to the Bangladesh Army in June 2021 in a separate deal.
 Bangladesh was set to become one of the top defence equipment clients of Turkey and Roketsan in the following few years.
 In October 2021, the Bangladesh Army received a second batch of the TRG-300 Tiger missile system.
+Roketsan started the construction of a new facility on a 9,500-acre land in Kırıkkale in December 2022.
+Roketsan decided to increase its production capacity by investing $407 million in Ankara and Kırıkkale in 2025.